PortalOne raises $15M from Atari and more for a new hybrid gaming/TV show app – TechCrunch

 On the other, it is using that tech to create a gaming and live events platform and brand — providing a place for itself and third parties to build games and bigger live experiences around them.
 It believes that it’s managed to do something here that has eluded others for years.

-“We come from the entertainment industry and have also been in games many years,” said Stig Olav Kasin, Bård’s brother, CXO, and the other co-founder.
+“We come from the entertainment industry and have also been in games many years,” said Stig Olav Kasin, Bård’s brother and the other co-founder (and chief content officer).
 “We’ve talked to all the big companies and know that hybrid gaming combining games and TV is difficult,” not least because of the silos in companies where different groups “own” TV and gaming.

-The Oslo-based company has so far been running a pared-down, early version of its service in the US and Norway — two games in so far, one called Blockbuster that, well, involves you throwing a massive ball and knocking over blocks, and another a reimagined version of Centipede — with corresponding talk shows set out of a living room that’s actually all computer-generated on a green screen.
+The Oslo-based company has so far been running a pared-down, early version of its service in the U.S. and Norway — two games so far, one called Blockbuster that, well, involves you throwing a massive ball and knocking over blocks, and another a reimagined version of Centipede — with corresponding talk shows set out of a living room that’s actually all computer-generated on a green screen.

 Users can play and watch all this either through a VR headset or over a phone, and they win “prizes” for placing well in gaming competitions.
-Alongside that PortalOne will sell virtual goods much as companies like Fortnite do today.
+Alongside that, PortalOne will sell virtual goods, much as companies like Fortnite do today.

-The plan is to more widely launch the first iteration of its service — PortalOne Arcade, a selection of 80s-themed, old-school arcade games reimagined as multiplayer, immersive experiences combined with interactive talk shows — in the US and Norway later this year before extending to other markets.
+The plan is to more widely launch the first iteration of its service — PortalOne Arcade, a selection of 80s-themed, old-school arcade games reimagined as multiplayer, immersive experiences combined with interactive talk shows — in the U.S. and Norway later this year before extending to other markets.

 Between then and June 2020, when PortalOne launched its closed beta, the startup’s focus was on building out its technology and its content strategy and early partners.

 From the sounds of it, it was no small task.
-Its tech stack incorporates virtual reality, computer vision, gaming technology, and software and hardware to capture and stream video that drastically reduces the resources required for both, among other IP.
+Its tech stack incorporates virtual reality, computer vision, gaming technology and software and hardware to capture and stream video that drastically reduces the resources required for both, among other IP.
 Some of it PortalOne built itself; other areas it worked with Arri, a major player in motion picture camera equipment, which built a new kind of 3D camera for PortalOne.

 Part of the challenge that PortalOne has been tackling has been the very process of creating content for a hybrid platform like the one it envisioned.

-Typically, recording immersive experiences is complex and expensive because of the volumetric equipment that is used, the set-up of studios necessary to capture the experiences, and more, which involve Hollywood-movie-studio size, staffing and costs.
+Typically, recording immersive experiences is complex and expensive because of the volumetric equipment that is used, the set-up of studios necessary to capture the experiences and more, which involve Hollywood movie studio size, staffing and costs.

 PortalOne’s breakthrough has been to turn that process into something that can be produced more easily and at a much lower cost, necessary “since we have daily shows and we want to scale and mass produce more daily shows for each game,” said Bård.